 Some lenders don’t disclose minimum credit requirements before applicants go through a prequalification process or apply for a loan.
 In some cases, you may be able to find information about approved applicants’ credit scores in lender filings with the U.S. Securities and Exchange Commission.

-For example, Goldman Sachs reported that as of December 2018, 88% of its consumer loans went to people with FICO scores of at least 660.
-Discover reported that 94% of its personal loans went to borrowers with FICO scores of 660 or above as of December 2018.
+For example, Discover reported that more than 98% of its personal loans went to borrowers with FICO scores of 660 or above as of Dec.
+31, 2022.